mui/material-ui/docs/src/pages/styles/advanced/advanced.md

 _This is a simplification of the `@material-ui/core/Button` component's style sheet._

-Customization of the TextField can be cumbersome with the [`classes` API](#overriding-styles-classes-prop), where you have to define the the classes prop.
+Customization of the TextField can be cumbersome with the [`classes` API](#overriding-styles-classes-prop), where you have to define the classes prop.
 It's easier to use the default values, as described above.
 For example:

 ```jsx